Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 Treatment for Diabetes

 The treatment administered by your Endocrinologist varies depending on the type of diabetes you have.
-Common treatment options include:
+Standard treatment options include:

 • Medicines to control blood sugar